Type VI secretion system: Substrate recognition

 Unlike substrates of other secretion systems (such as the general secretory pathway or secretion systems III and IV), those of the T6SS are not known to have any universally identifying features.
 Instead, they are recognized and selected for secretion through one of two structural components of the apparatus.
-One class of substrates binds within the pore of an Hcp hexamer.
+One class of substrates binds within the pore of a hemolysin-coregulated protein (Hcp) hexamer.
 Since substrates are unstable in the absence of this interaction, it is thought that the substrate-Hcp complexes are secreted together, rather than Hcp serving as a passive tubule through which substrates pass.
 Members of the second class of substrates are targeted for secretion via interaction with the phage tail spike-like protein VgrG.
 These substrates are often modular proteins, such as the Rhs toxins, that possess PAAR domain for interaction with VgrG at one end.
 There are also instances where a VgrG and a substrate are both part of the same protein.